wincent/wincent/fig/README.md

 ### On Ansible's "declarative" configuration

-Ansible configuration exists in YAML files which look static but are deceptively dynamic: values in these files get parsed as Jinja2 templates and may contain Jinja2 filters and Python snippets.
+Ansible configuration exists in YAML files which look static but are deceptively dynamic: values in these files get parsed as static values, Python expressions, or Jinja2 templates that may themselves contain Jinja2 filters and Python snippets.
 This mish-mash of conceptual models leads to awkward syntax that requires careful quoting and a constant mental effort to separate each of the three layers (static YAML, Jinja2 interpolation/filtering, and Python evaluation).

 For example, consider [this configuration that moves items into a `~/.backups` directory](https://github.com/wincent/wincent/blob/f080ecb98d2f762c7314864c2247e75036ebc81a/roles/dotfiles/tasks/main.yml#L39-L48):